epfl-ada/ada-2021-project-decls/README.md

 - Quotebank dataset preprocessing
 - Writing the proposal of milestone2.
-- Using causation analysis to figure out the causality between some big events and the variation of LGBTQ topic attention.
+-

-**We will use visualization methods to present our final work, prepare reports and presentations.**
+**We will use visualization methods to present our final work, prepare websites.**